How to Become a Notary in New York

 - The expiration date of such notary public's commission

-- Wherever required, the name of any county in which such notary public's certificate of official character is filed, using the words “Certificate filed ...........
+- Wherever required, the name of any county in which such notary public's certificate of official character is filed, using the words “Certificate filed in ...........
 County"

 How much can a New York notary public charge for performing notarial acts?